-In today’s world, countries have a tendency to engage in bilateral and regional FTAs because of World Trade Organization’s (WTO) under achievement in high level of liberalization.
+In today’s world, countries have a tendency to engage in bilateral and regional free trade agreements (FTA)because of World Trade Organization’s (WTO) underachievement in delivering further level of liberalization.
 WTO’s regulations bind all members but sometimes more competitive conditions/better market access conditions are needed by countries and that is assured by regional/plurilateral arrangements.
-Because of of this tendency, there are approximately 500 FTAs which are notified to WTO; 350 of which are in force.
+Because of this tendency, there are more than 500 FTAs which are notified to WTO; 350 of which are in force.

-Turkey, being a party to the General Agreement on Tariffs and Trade 1947 (GATT) and a member of the World Trade Organisation (WTO) since 1995, conducts Free Trade Agreements in line with the GATT.
-Despite the Most Favorable Nation State rule is still the guiding principle, the Article XXIV of GATT 1947.
-According to this Article, any member could grant more favourable treatment to its trading partners within a customs union or a free trade area without extending such treatment to all WTO Members, subject to certain conditions.
+Turkey, being a party to the General Agreement on Tariffs and Trade 1947 (GATT) and a founding member of the World Trade Organisation (WTO), conducts Free Trade Agreements in line with the GATT.
+Despite the Most Favorable Nation State rule is still the guiding principle, the Article XXIV of the Agreement regulates the conditions under which a member cangrant more favourable treatment to certain trading partners within a customs union or a free trade area.

-Changing environment in multilateral ground such as the stalemate in Doha and economic crisis, the EU decided to focus on bilateral trade agreements as a tool to boost growth with the introduction of its new trade strategy called “Global Europe” in 2006.
-In line with that strategy, to increase/maintain its competitiveness in the world markets, the EU started to negotiate FTAs with specific provisions on services, investment, public procurement, intellectual property rights.
-Turkey is preparing itself for such changing environment.
-Having initiated/launched negotiations parallel to those of the EU, Turkey also adapts itself to the wide range of topics covered in the Agreements and negotiates new generation FTAs with its prospective partners.
+Under the light of the changing global conjuncture, insurmountable stalemate in multilateral negotiations and reoccurring economic crises, the EU decided to focus on bilateral trade agreements.
+Those agreements were intended to help boosting growth under the new trade strategy called “Global Europe” in 2006.
+Therefore, the EU started to negotiate FTAs with specific provisions covering services, investment, public procurement, and intellectual property rights.
+Having launched negotiations parallel to those of the EU, Turkey also adapts itself to the wide range of topics covered in the Agreements and negotiates new generation FTAs.

 So far, Turkey has concluded FTAs with 38 countries, 11 of which were repealed due to the accession of these countries to the EU.
 Currently, Turkey has 22 FTAs in force; namely, EFTA, Israel, Macedonia, Bosnia-Herzegovina, Palestine, Tunisia, Morocco, Egypt, Albania, Georgia, Montenegro, Serbia, Chile, Mauritius, South Korea, Malaysia, Moldova, Faroe Islands, Singapore, Kosovo, Venezuela and United Kingdom.

-The FTAs signed with Lebanon, Sudan, and Qatar are under ratification process.
+The FTAs signed with Lebanon, Qatar and Sudan are under ratification process.

 Meanwhile, there are 17 countries/country blocs that Turkey has started FTA negotiations.
-Turkey has been actively engaged in negotiations with 5 of them; namely Japan, Ukraine, Indonesia, Thailand, and Somalia Turkey continues its efforts to speed up the process for our remaining ongoing FTA negotiations with Dem.
-Rep of Congo, Djibouti, Cameroon, Chad, Seychelles, Gulf Cooperation Council, Libya and MERCOSUR.
+Turkey has been actively engaged in negotiations with 5 of them; namely Indonesia, Japan, Somalia, Thailand, and Ukraine.
+Turkey continues its efforts to speed up the process for our remaining ongoing FTA negotiations with Dem.
+Rep of Congo, Djibouti, Cameroon, Chad, Seychelles, Gulf Cooperation Council, and MERCOSUR.
 Moreover, Turkey has launched initiatives to start negotiations with 9 countries/country blocs, which are the USA, Canada, India, Vietnam, Central American Countries, other ACP Countries, Algeria, Libya and South Africa.
 Turkey also conducts preferential trade agreement negotiations with Azerbaijan, Iran and Uzbekistan.

 The FTA between Turkey and Jordan was repealed on 22 November 2018.
 The FTA between Turkey and Syria was suspended on 6 December 2011.
 The preferential trade treatment withnin the context of the FTA between Turkey and the United Kingdom has entered into force by 1 January 2021, and internal ratification process is ongoing.